mukesh12z/data_eng_test/README.md

 ## Introduction

-Part of 99 Groups data engineers tasks are to ensure that data pipelines are run in the correct order and in the most timely and scalable fashion.
+Part of 99 Groups data engineers tasks are to ensure that data pipelines are run in the correct order and in the most timely, reliable and scalable fashion.
 One example of this is our ELT data pipeline.

 In the ELT data pipeline, data from different tables in the application database are first ingested _as-is_ into its respective source tables in the data warehouse.